-Colorado Early Colleges has partnered with Everest Point Homeschool Academy (CEC EPHA) to provide enrichment to homeschooled students.
-Students at CEC EPHA are considered part-time public-school students who are also enrolled in a "nonpublic home-based educational program" C.R.S.
+Everest Point Homeschool Academy (CEC EPHA) is a program of CEC which provides enrichment to homeschooled students.
+Students at CEC EPHA are considered part-time, public school students who are also enrolled in a "nonpublic home-based educational program" C.R.S.
 22-33-104.
 CEC EPHA is funded publicly through CEC.
 Students enrolled at CEC EPHA cannot be concurrently enrolled in another publicly funded program.